The name DePriest debuted on the SSA’s baby name list in 1929, and usage peaked in 1930:

 Chicago is where he met and married his wife Jessie in 1898, where he become wealthy thanks to his real estate business and investments in the stock market, and where he first got involved in politics.

-Decades later, in 1928, Oscar DePriest was elected to to U.S. House of Representatives.
+Decades later, in 1928, Oscar DePriest was elected to the U.S. House of Representatives.
 Not only was he the first African-American from the North to be elected to Congress, but he was also the first African-American to serve in Congress during the post-Reconstruction period.

 (In fact, Oscar DePriest was re-elected twice, and during all three consecutive terms he was the only African-American in Congress, becoming by default “the only voice in Congress for twelve million black Americans.”)